jsoconno/architectures/README.md

 - **Edges** allow users to draw a line between a pair or list of **Nodes**, **Clusters**, or **Groups**
 - **Flows** allow users to create a linear flow through a list of **Nodes**, **Clusters**, or **Groups**

-The component objects are extended with subclasses that allow for the creation of standard service components from various providers such as Azure, GCP, and AWS.
+The Node object is extended with subclasses that allow for the creation of standard service components from various providers such as Azure, GCP, and AWS.
+Read on for some examples.
-## Example
+## Example Architecture
 Here is an example that shows how you can create a beautiful diagram using architectures.
 This example is an Azure Event Driven Serverless Architecture in dark mode.

 ### Code